UN Rights Council votes to launch Gaza probe | DW | 27.05.2021

 The top UN rights body passed a resolution on Thursday to investigate crimes that may have been committed during the Israeli-Palestinian conflict in Gaza this month.

-The vote came after UN rights chief Michelle Bachelet said Israeli strikes and activities against Palestinian forces may have amounted to war crimes.
+The vote came after UN rights chief Michelle Bachelet said Israeli strikes and activities against Palestinian forces potentially amounted to war crimes.

 At the same time, she condemned Palestinian militant group Hamas for breaching international law.